prasannax1/starships/README.md

 From the interiors, the warp harness adds another replicator and a transporter alcove.
 There's a console to access the second warp core as well.

-### Deployment

-The *Wasp* class is not used as a standard auxillary vehicle on the *Exodus*, nor is it maintained as inventory.
-However, since the components are in inventory, as *Wasp* class can be assembled if needed within minutes.

 ## Hornet class